WestDiscGolf/jrm-react-swa/README.md

 This will start the react application on the standard port as well as point the web app to where the function app is running.

+4) Should be able to access the application now running under the Azure Static Web App port - `http://localhost:4280`

-4) On logging in the example will make a request to `/api/TestGet` and can then be debugged and should have access to the logged in user.
+5) On logging in the example will make a request to `/api/TestGet` and can then be debugged and should have access to the logged in user.